MoBebba123/Amazon-clone-app/README.md

 # Amazon Clone App

+# Introduction

-now i am working on the backend of the website : REST API with MongoDB | Shopping API with Stripe & JWT
+a fully fonctional shop website made with : REST API with MongoDB | Shopping API with Paypal & JWT